adoyle-h/one.nvim/doc/faq/install-failed.md

   - `:Lazy home` or press `<space>P` to open the lazy window.
 Move cursor to the plugin and press `x` to delete.
 And press `i` to re-install this plugin.
   - It is a fault of lazy.nvim, see [the issue](https://github.com/folke/lazy.nvim/issues/224#issuecomment-1367108251) for details.

-### If `config.pluginManager.use = vim-plug`

-- Run `:PlugInstall` to install all plugins in nvim.
-Repeat it util all plugins installed successfully.
-- All plugines installed in `~/.local/share/nvim/plugins`.
-You can modify the plugin directory with the `CM.config.pluginManager['vim-plug'].pluginDir` option.

-### If `config.pluginManager.use = packer`

-- Run `:PackerSync` to install all plugins in nvim.
-Repeat it util all plugins installed successfully.
-- All plugines installed in `~/.local/share/nvim/pack/packer`. **DO NOT MODIFY** the `config.pluginManager.packer.package_root` option, unless you completely know what you are doing.
-If the option modified and get any error, please don't ask me anything.
-- With the cache mechanisms by [packer.nvim][], you may be trapped in weird exceptions.
-Try `:lua one.reset()` to remove all plugins and cached files.

 <!-- links -->